David13590/docker-compose-MQTT/README.md

 The requirede programs to run the project.
 Make sure that these are installed on the host machine.
 * Docker
 * Docker compose
+* A esp32 with a dallas DS18B20 from which you read the temperature
 * Vscode (with platformIO istalled) and these libraries:
     * knolleary/PubSubClient
     * paulstoffregen/OneWire